Content medically reviewed by Vicky Magobet, PMHNP-BC, on October 12, 2022.

 For well-meaning friends and family, this can be an excuse to turn a blind eye and allow someone with an addiction to continue their destructive behaviors until someone gets hurt.
-While we certainly understand the desire not to stir up trouble or overreact to a situation, if you suspect that a loved one may be a "high-functioning" addict, it is still important that they receive help as soon as possible.
+While we certainly understand the desire not to stir up trouble or overreact to a situation, if you suspect that a loved one may have a "high-functioning" addiction, it is still important that they receive help as soon as possible.

 Addiction to prescription drugs can sometimes be hard to identify because it does not follow any of the stereotypes we mentioned earlier.
-It can impact men and women, young adults or seniors, and people of all socioeconomic backgrounds.
-While teens and young adults are the most likely to become addicted to prescription drugs, there is evidence that older adults are increasingly at risk for prescription drug abuse because they typically take more medication than younger adults and they also tend to consume alcohol without thinking how it may impact the effectiveness of the medication in their bodies.
+It can impact men and women, young adults or seniors and people of all socioeconomic backgrounds.
+While teens and young adults are the most likely to become addicted to prescription drugs, there is evidence that older adults are increasingly at risk for prescription drug misuse because they typically take more medication than younger adults and they also tend to consume alcohol without thinking how it may impact the effectiveness of the medication in their bodies.

 You can't judge a person's "risk" for addiction by their age.
-If you or a loved one — regardless of age — are struggling with substance abuse, it is important to get help as soon as possible.
+If you or a loved one — regardless of age — are struggling with substance use, it is important to get help as soon as possible.
 There are a variety of recovery programs available, so you'll want to consult with your doctor or a mental health professional to determine the best option for your situation.

 While addiction is considered a "chronic" condition, which means that it is always present in the body and the brain, it can be treated and managed like many other chronic conditions.
-Today's treatments for substance abuse and addiction are designed to treat the areas in the brain that have become damaged by repeated use and abuse.
+Today's treatments for substance use and addiction are designed to treat the areas in the brain that have become damaged by repeated use and misuse.
 Treatments also teach individuals healthy coping strategies for living life and confronting some of the thought patterns and situations that may have led to addiction in the first place.

 Relapse rates for people with substance addiction are similar to those of other chronic medical conditions.
 When people hear this, they are often discouraged and immediately deem all treatment programs a failure.
 The problem with that is that they are not looking at the bigger picture.
 Because addiction to drugs or alcohol is a chronic condition — just like hypertension, asthma or diabetes — there are things a person will need to do every day for the rest of their lives to maintain their progress in overcoming the daily grip addiction had on their lives.